tomgehrmann/Consent-O-Matic-Rules/README.md

 # Consent-O-Matic-Rules
 Custom rules for Consent-O-Matic.
-Most of them are lazy i.e. just accept functional cookies without the ability to customize the selection.
+Most of them are customizable to a limited extent/"all or nothing".

 Supported sites:
 * CHECK24
 * FitX
 * Onleihe
 * Sparkasse
-* Stadtwerke Düsseldorf
 * Thalia
 * reddit (German)